 Best ways to serve this vegan cold cucumber soup

 Reserve this soup for when you need a fresh start to your meal or to simply serve it during gatherings.
 It will for sure catch everyone's attention.

 I find this soup best when served in smaller portions.
 Sizes of about ¾ cup in small glass jars is great.
 Just like tiny cucumber shooters!

 Then, top with some hearty or crunchy toppings.
 Chopped avocado, tomato, cucumber and basil works great.

-This soup goes well with crusty bread or crackers.
+This soup goes well with vegan rolls or crackers.
 It would also be a great addition to a platter of appetizers: people can just grab their individual jars.